ices-tools-prod/WKREBUILD_toolset/README.md

 icesTAF::draft.software(c("FLCore", ""ggplotFL", "FLFishery", "FLasher", "FLSRTMB", "mse", "mseviz"))
 ```

-When using the TAF package library, calls to `library(mse)` in the repository scripts should be substituted by a call following the dependency list
+This will allow top start having a record of what version of the pavckages has been used.
+When using the TAF package library, calls to `library(mse)` in the repository scripts should be substituted by a series of calls to the FLR packages following the dependency list

 ```r
 taf.library(FLCore)